-The Trustees review the Scheme's investments for all matters considered to be financially material (including ESG, stewardship matters and portfolio turnover costs2) regularly.
-This includes reviewing that each fund continues to operate in a manner that is consistent with the factors used by the Trustees to select the fund and that the choice of funds remains appropriate.
+The Trustee reviews the Scheme's investments for all matters considered to be financially material (including ESG, stewardship matters and portfolio turnover costs2) regularly.
+This includes reviewing that each fund continues to operate in a manner that is consistent with the factors used by the Trustee to select the fund and that the choice of funds remains appropriate.

-When assessing the performance of a fund, the Trustees do not usually place too much emphasis on short-term performance although they will seek to ensure that reasons for short-term performance (whether favourable or unfavourable) are understood.
+When assessing the performance of a fund, the Trustee does not usually place too much emphasis on short-term performance although it will seek to ensure that reasons for short-term performance (whether favourable or unfavourable) are understood.